KarelT1/Star-Delta-Starter_ESP32-C6/README.md

 Fast forward a bit, I came back to it because I wanted to practice drawing electrical schematics in KiCad, combining microcontroller logic with power and control circuits.

-While writing up this repository and reviewing my final KiCad drawing, I had a sudden epiphany: I had drawn real contactors right back into the control circuit anyway, despite trying so hard to avoid them in the first place.
-Turns out I built an overengineered microcontroller setup just to drive the very contactors I was running away from. 😅
+While writing up this repository and reviewing my final KiCad drawing, I had a sudden epiphany: I had drawn contactors right back into the control circuit anyway, despite trying hard to avoid them in the first place.
+Turns out I built an overengineered microcontroller contactor setup.

 Even though the final design ended up being completely redundant, it was still a great way to practice writing clean code, drawing electrical schematics and going over basics related to electronics.